Word Gems

 K. We’re hoping you can make this difference clear.

 E. I don’t think I can with mere words.
-But – from the present vantage point I “see” that the romantic pleasures of “no me and no you”, and all of its transcendent oneness, supersedes all of the sweetest passion of “this magic moment”; that is, the heightened, albeit somewhat common, romantic feelings of John and Mary.
+But – from the present vantage point I “see” that the romantic pleasures of “no me and no you”, and its transcendent oneness, supersedes all of the sweetest passion of “this magic moment”; that is, the heightened, albeit somewhat common, romantic feelings of John and Mary.

 K. During the time of “this magic moment” we are aware of the individuality of “lover and beloved.”
 But, not so with “no you and no me.”